 - 1. Start the vehicle. - For automatic transmissions, the vehicle must be in P (Park).
-For manual transmissions, the vehicle must be stopped with the parking brake set. - From the infotainment home screen, select Settings > Vehicle > Teen Driver. - 4.
-Enter the PIN. - Place the remote key you wish to register in the transmitter pocket.
-The key does not need to be the one that started the vehicle. - From the Teen Driver menu, touch Setup Keys or Add/Remove Teen Driver Keys. - If the remote key has not previously been registered, the option to add the key displays.
-Touch Add and a confirmation message displays.
+For manual transmissions, the vehicle must be stopped with the parking brake set. - 3.
+From the Settings menu, touch Vehicle and then Teen Driver. - 4.
+Enter the PIN. - 5.
+Place the remote key you wish to register in the transmitter pocket.
+The key does not need to be the one that started the vehicle.
+See Remote Key Operation ⇒ 7 for transmitter pocket location. - From the Teen Driver menu, touch Setup Keys or Add/Remove Teen Driver Keys. - If the remote key has not previously been registered, the option to add the key displays.
+Touch Add and a

+- confirmation message displays.
 Teen Driver restrictions will be applied whenever this remote key is used to operate the vehicle. - If the remote key has already been registered, the option to remove the key displays.
 If Remove is touched, the remote key is no longer registered.
 A confirmation message displays, and Teen Driver restrictions will not be applied if this remote key is used to operate the vehicle.